joehigh/Data-Science-Portfolio/Hotel Review Analysis & Classification/Data/READ_ME.md

-Unzip data files before running notebook or use appropriate function to read in data.
+Unzip data files before running notebook, or use appropriate function to read in data.